 In the past, EU aid – paid through its Development Cooperation Instrument – has provided roughly 70% of all development funding given to South Africa.
 This has averaged €125m a year since 1995 – amounting to 1.3% of its budget or 0.3% of GDP.
 Recent programmes have focused on health, primary education and job creation.

 Following the EU's 2011 ' Agenda for Change' refocusing funding on the world's poorest countries, aid to South Africa will be reduced in 2014–20 to €241m (compared with €980m in 2007-13).
 The key sectors of cooperation are 1) employment creation; 2) education, training and innovation; 3) building a capable and developmental state.
 These key sectors reflect the key priorities as laid down in South Africa's National Development Plan – 2030 [6 MB] .

-South Africa is the EU's largest trading partner in Africa and is by far the strongest of sub-Saharan Africa's economies.
+South Africa is the EU's largest trading partner in Africa and by far the strongest sub-Saharan African economy.